jennytrini/jennytrini.github.io/_pages/about.md

   - /about.html
 ---

-recent updates
+recent updates (September 2021)
 ------
  I am currently on sabbatical at Bocconi University's [Dondena Center] (https://www.dondena.unibocconi.eu/wps/wcm/connect/cdr/dondena/home) in Milan.
- Stay tuned for news about a forthcoming book and new projects and expect that I will be slow to respond to email.
+ Stay tuned for news about a forthcoming book and new projects.
+Expect that I will be slow to respond to email.

 about me
 ------